canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 Because snapping applications can reveal lots of hard-coded paths and assumptions that applications make, which snap confinement will break.
 It is good to understand the steps needed to debug and solve these problems.

 There can be many, many environment variables and support files that need to be set up inside snaps, for applications to run correctly.
-Much of this work has already been done and automated in the *snapcraft-desktop-helpers* project, we will be using this in a follow-up tutorial.
+Much of this work has already been done and automated in the *snapcraft-desktop-helpers* project, which we will be using in a follow-up tutorial.

 ### We now have a snap working with a desktop Wayland server